 If you’re a seasoned military spouse or service member, you have learned to walk the walk and talk the talk.
 Acronyms don’t intimidate you anymore!
-Unless you’re an army spouse living aboard a naval installation and you learn that their acronyms all make up words that they say instead of the initials.
-Anyway, when it comes to a military PCS – yup another acronym – these shortcuts can seem as intimidating as the move.mil website.
+But there are always new ones to learn.
+When it comes to a military PCS – yup another acronym – these shortcuts can seem as intimidating as the move.mil website.

 If you’re a newer military spouse, forgetaboutit.
 It doesn’t make sense, you can’t understand anyone when they speak, and you often feel lost.
 So, in the spirit of fun, let’s dive into some of the most common – and universal – PCS military acronyms!